or more correctly translated, "The Man Who Invented Miss Liberty."

 tarte aux pruneaux (prune pie).

-Following the three-course lunch, our group walked to Bartholdi's Colmar
+After the three-course lunch, our group walked to Bartholdi's statues in Colmar.

 |